bparanj/crystal/programming/iac/docs/experiments/restrict-redis.md

 ## Rails Connection to Redis

 When a Rails application running on the same EC2 instance needs to connect to a Redis server that requires a password, you must configure the Rails application to supply this password when attempting to establish a connection to Redis.
-This is typically done within the application's configuration files where you specify the Redis server URL.
+This is  done within the application's configuration files where you specify the Redis server URL.

 ### Configuring Redis Connection in Rails

 In Rails, the connection to Redis is often configured in various places depending on what you're using Redis for (e.g., caching, Action Cable, session store, Sidekiq background jobs).
-You generally specify the Redis server URL, including the password, in these configurations.
+You generally specify the Redis server URL,  the password, in these configurations.
 The Redis server URL format with a password is:

 ```
 redis://:password@hostname:port/db_number